Higher Ed across the UK leads the way on student BYOD, both on and off campus

 - Software delivery

-It’s not that the technology doesn’t exist.
+It’s not that the technology to support that software delivery use case doesn’t exist.
 App virtualization has been around for over 10 years.
 It’s just that deploying software to student-owned laptops seems alien, and for that reason a number of myths persist, even amongst the most enlightened IT professionals.

 Fortunately for students, a number of UK universities have been bucking the trend – and with spectacular results...

-One of the leading institutions in student IT service delivery, the University of Surrey started delivering software to student laptops back in 2012.
+One of the leading institutions in student IT service delivery, and in offering one of the best student experiences in the entire country, the University of Surrey started delivering software to student laptops way back in 2012!

-The university's new app store was a resounding success, with 14,000 students now accessing their course software in the same way from any of the University’s 1,500 student lab computers, as well as from their own laptops, on or off campus.
+The university's new app store was a resounding success, with 14,000 students now accessing their course software in the same way from any of the university’s 1,500 lab computers, as well as from their own laptops, on and off campus.

-Other UK Universities started to follow suit, such as Lancaster University, which launched its service in 2013 – giving all staff and students access to specialist academic software on their personally-owned laptops or PCs.
+Other universities up and down the UK soon started to follow suit, such as Lancaster University, which launched its service shortly after Surrey back in 2013.
+Again, the university's goal was to give all staff and students access to specialist academic software on their personally-owned laptops or PCs, wherever they are, on and off campus.

-However, there were some titles where we needed to secure BYOD access to campus only, or in a minority of cases, restrict access to university-owned computers – and the app virtualization software didn’t have those features.
+Naturally, though, there were some academic software titles where Lancater University needed to secure BYOD access to 'campus only', or in a minority of cases, restrict access to those software titles to university-owned and managed computers.
+Their incumbent application virtualization software on its own didn't have the features to restrict access to those software titles, based on the device being used to access them.

 A growing number of our customers were creating store fronts to deliver their virtualized applications to student-owned devices, but were finding it difficult to build in the necessary access controls.